omron-sinicx/ctrm/README.md

 ## Getting Started

 We explain the minimum structure.
-To reproduce the experiments, see [here](./REPRODUCTION.md).
+To reproduce the experiments, see [here](https://github.com/omron-sinicx/ctrm/wiki).
+The link also includes training data, benchmark instances, and trained models.

 ### Step 1.
 Create Environment via Docker
 - locally build docker image